juliangav/www.julian.is/site/content/articles/2017-10-11-dont-fight-the-notch.md

-At first, I wanted to bypass constant() and just use good ol' ems/rems.
-The problem is that the dimensions of these safe areas will most likely change in the future when other devices introduce safe areas and future versions of the iPhone are released.
+At first, I wanted to bypass constant() and just use good ol’ ems/rems.
+The problem is that the dimensions of these safe areas will most likely change when other devices introduce safe areas and future versions of the iPhone are released.
 Avoiding constant() would be the equivalent of designing fixed-width mobile websites to only fit the iPhone.

 Even if you were to take this approach today, the dimensions of the safe areas change when you go from landscape to portrait.

 <h3>Fallback for constant()</h3>

-Browsers that don’t support constant() will display a value of 0 (that’s pretty much every browser except Safari at the time of writing).
+Browsers that don’t support constant() will display a value of 0 (that’s pretty much every browser except Safari at the time of writing this post).
 The following does the trick for me:

 <pre class="language-markup"><code>.inner-wrap {